vjjan91/eBirdOccupancy/README.md

 Methods and format are derived from [Strimas-Mackey et al.](https://cornelllabofornithology.github.io/ebird-best-practices/), the supplement to [Johnston et al. (2019)](https://www.biorxiv.org/content/10.1101/574392v1).

+The manuscript's supplementary material can be found at https://github.com/pratikunterwegs/ebird-wghats-supplement

 ## Attribution

 Please contact the following in case of interest in the project.